 University Art Collections

-The Permanent Collection is comprised of approximately 3000 pieces of very diverse art objects: paintings, photographs, prints, sculptures, drawings and historical objects.
-Works in the collection are from various sources such as gifts made by individuals and families in the community, donations from visiting artists, purchases made recognizing student artists and notable regional artists, and purchase awards from the Border to Border Biennial National Drawing Exhibition that ran from 1981-2005.
+The Austin Peay State University Art Collection contains approximately 3000 pieces of very diverse art objects: paintings, photographs, prints, sculptures, drawings, and historical objects.
+Works in the Collection are from various sources such as gifts made by individuals and families in the community, donations from visiting artists, purchases made recognizing student artists and notable regional artists, and purchase awards from various exhibitions.

-Trahern Edmondson Sculptures
+William Edmondson Sculptures

 Ned and Jacqueline Crouch Collection

-This large folk art collection donated in Fall of 2012 by Ned and Jacqueline Crouch includes many media, from sculptures and woodwork to paintings and drawings, this collection features works from such artists as William Edmondson, Herbert Baggot, E.T.
+This large folk art collection donated in Fall of 2012 by Ned and Jacqueline Crouch includes many media, from sculptures and woodwork to paintings and drawings, this collection features works from such artists as Herbert Baggot, E.T.
 Wickham, and Miles Smith.

 The Robertson Collection is a collection of over 300 magnificent photographs donated to the University by Jim and Nan Robertson.
 Nan Robertson was herself a talented art student who studied in Arizona in the 1970s and ‘80s.
 Jim owned the Fifth Avenue Gallery of Photography in Scottsdale, Ariz., which brought him into contact with such distinguished artists as Bill Brandt, Bruce Barnbaum, Ansel Adams, Ruth Bernhard and André Kertesz .
 Since moving to Dover, Tenn., the couple has been adamant about sharing their passion with the University.
 The donation gave the University one of the most impressive photography collections in the region.
 Some of the pieces are currently on display in the second floor of the Art + Design building.